nino1337/datanorm-manager/README.md

 # datanorm-manager

-app to manage datanorm files and filter for products
+App to manage datanorm files and filter for products.